Quick Answer

 Recommended Learning Path

-Next Steps After Mastering Laazim Madd
+Next steps after learning Laazim Madd

 - Learn Aridh lis-Sukoon and Lin — Understand temporary and soft rules